-Red seaweeds are the oldest & largest group of algae with over 6000 species worldwide (roughly 570 species of found along the NZ coast).
+Red seaweeds are the oldest & largest group of algae with over 6,000 species worldwide (roughly 570 species of which are found along the New Zealand coast).
 Their distinctive colour pigments allow them to survive at great depths.
-They vary greatly in size, shape and ecosystem, and despite their name, their colour ranges from pink through to crimson, purple and orange.
+Red seaweeds vary greatly in size, shape and ecosystem, and despite their name, their colour ranges from pink through to crimson, purple and orange.
 The most popular red species include Karengo (aka nori or laver), Dulse, Agar, Irish Moss and Sea Chicory.

-- Have a general tonic effect on the body, strengthening the immune system
+- Have a ‘tonic effect’ on the body, strengthening the immune system

 - Promote cardiovascular health & regulate cholesterol